rogermori/markup-generator/SOLUTION.md

 From the functional requirements, Roger has indenfied three major topics:

 1. Parameter processing
-2. Searching and replaceing words
+2. Searching and replacing words
 3. Creating a formatted output

 ### Story # 1

-To achieve optimium quality, users want to underline and bold words simultaneously.
+To achieve optimium quality, users want to replace, underline and bold words simultaneously.

 Solution: Build a Class of structured parameters from the original arguments.

+### Story # 2

+Users expect a quick response and no external dependencies on external modules.

+Solution: Build a functional module for searching and replacing words based in the built-in regular expressions.

+### Story # 3

+To avoid security risk on external dependencies, users do not want to relay in 3rd party libraries for spacing and aligning the output document.

+Solution: Build a functional module for formatting employing the built-in regular expressions, and string functions.